Greg Millen: Quebec Nordiques

 With the Nordiques, Millen won only 3 of 18 starts while his goals against average ballooned to 5.28.
 Clearly unhappy and with the team in last place, Millen wanted out.
 He made it clear to the management that he had no intention of playing out his career in that kind of situation.
-In March, the Nordiques included Millen in a package that saw Hall of Fame winger Michel Goulet leave the Nordiques in a six-player trade with the Chicago Blackhawks.
+In March, the Nordiques included him in a package that saw Hall of Fame winger Michel Goulet leave the Nordiques in a six-player trade with the Chicago Blackhawks.

 Chicago Blackhawks

-The Blackhawks goaltending tandem has comprised Jacques Cloutier and Alain Chevrier in 1989–90, but the day after Millen was acquired, Chevrier was traded to the Pittsburgh Penguins.
+The Blackhawks goaltending tandem consisted of Jacques Cloutier and Alain Chevrier in 1989–90, but the day after Millen was acquired, Chevrier was traded to the Pittsburgh Penguins.
 Millen played ten games down the stretch for the Blackhawks and was in net when the playoffs started.
 Chicago coach Mike Keenan was quick to change up his netminders and that spring actually saw three different goalies (Millen, Cloutier and rookie Ed Belfour) start games, but Millen, with 15 appearances led the way as the Hawks advanced all the way to the Western Conference Finals before losing to the Edmonton Oilers.
 The following season, Millen lost his starting job and nearly found himself out of the league altogether.
 Belfour took the starting job and ran with it playing 74 games and posting 43 wins and a stingy 2.24 goals against average.
 "Eddie answered the Bell," Millen explained.
 "He probably had as good a year I'd ever seen a goalie play in the NHL.
 It was a kick in rear for me, a little bit demoralizing."
-With Cloutier as Belfour's backup, and a Dominik Hašek now in the Chicago system, Millen was limited to just 58 minutes of game play in the entire season.
-Clearly his career as a Blackhawk was over.
+With Cloutier as Belfour's backup, and a Dominik Hašek now in the Chicago system, Millen was not only limited to just 58 minutes of game play in the entire season, but also his stint as a Blackhawk was over.
 In September 1991, Millen was traded to the New York Rangers for future considerations.

 New York Rangers

 The Rangers were involved with prolonged contract negotiations with Mike Richter and they acquired Millen as an "insurance policy".
-The 1991–92 season started with Richter un-signed, so Millen was John Vanbiesbrouck's back-up for the first two games of the year.
+The 1991–92 season started with Richter unsigned, so Millen was John Vanbiesbrouck's back-up for the first two games of the year.
 On October 7, the Rangers signed a new deal with Richter and Millen was assigned to the San Diego Gulls of the International Hockey League (IHL).
 After a five-game stint in the IHL, Millen was dealt to the Detroit Red Wings.